dothinking/basicGA/GA/readme.md

 - `RouletteWheelSelection`: select individuals by Roulette Wheel with a probability of their fitness
 - `LinearRankingSelection`: select individuals by Roulette Wheel with a probability of their ranking postions
+- `TournamentSelection`: select individuals by tournament

 - `DecimalCrossover`: linear interpolation for decimal encoded individuals
+- `SequencePMXCrossover`: Partially Mapped Crossover for unique sequence individuals
-- `UniqueSeqCrossover`: exchange genes for unique sequence individuals
+- `SequenceOXCrossover`: Order Crossover for unique sequence individuals

 - `DecimalMutation`: add random deviations for decimal encoded individuals
 - `UniqueSeqMutation`: exchange genes for unique sequence individuals